Retirement Planning for Families in Destin, FL

 Couples rarely retire at the same time, and that gap creates both risk and opportunity.
 We coordinate Social Security claiming strategies across both spouses, sequence withdrawals from each partner's retirement accounts to stay in lower tax brackets, and plan for the surviving spouse scenario where income drops but the tax bracket often rises.
 Joint planning also covers beneficiary designations, estate documents, and healthcare coverage during the years when one spouse has employer benefits and the other does not.

 Yes.
 We are based in Destin, FL, and serve families along 30A and the Emerald Coast, but we work with clients nationwide.
 All of our planning and review meetings can be conducted virtually.
 Many of our retirement planning clients are families who relocated to the area or split time between Florida and another state.
-We work with families moving from Silicon Valley, Birmingham, and other metro areas where relocation tax planning and benefit coordination add complexity.
+We work with families moving from Birmingham, Atlanta, Nashville, and other metro areas where relocation tax planning and benefit coordination add complexity.

 Related Insights